SublimeLinter/SublimeLinter/installation.rst

 - Linters are not included, you must install them — and the linter binaries they depend on — separately.
 Linters can be found in |_pc| with the name “|sl|-<linter>”, for example “|sl|-jshint”.

-- Settings do not work in the same way.
+- :doc:`Settings <settings>` do not work in the same way.

 - You no longer need to use path settings voodoo to find linter executables.
-Anything in your system |path| is found automatically.
+Anything in your system |path| is :ref:`found automatically <how-linter-executables-are-located>`.

-- Most settings can be configured via menus and the Command Palette, which you are encouraged to do.
+- Most settings can be configured :doc:`via menus and the Command Palette <usage>`, which you are encouraged to do.

 - There are dozens of new features.